alexch/codelikethis/public/lessons/tricks_of_the_trade/modern_debugging.md

 # In-Browser Debugging

-Modern Web Browsers have some very good tools to help you inspect the state of your app, including
+Modern Web Browsers (Chrome, Firefox, Safari, Edge) have some very good tools to help you inspect the state of your app, including

   * JS console
   * inspect & edit DOM / CSS